zhchen-tulip/open-projects/README.md

 ### :ledger: Assignment Projects

-The following projects are designed for **capstone** projects, elite class subject **assignments**.
+The following projects are recommended as:
+- assignments for elite class students
+- capstone projects for Bachelor and Master by coursework students

+You are free to choose any project from the recommended lists.
 Most of those can be considered as assignments, typically, for which you are required to:
 -  implement the project as required, maintain your own GitHub repository.
--  develop a report on your method (with adequate justification), your discovery, empirical evaluation and analysis.
+-  complete a report on your method (with adequate justification), your discovery, empirical evaluation and analysis.
 -  deliver and publish (via services such as [YouTube](www.youtube.com)) a  demonstration on your project.

-You are free to choose any project from the recommended lists.
+More detailed requirements for assignments, please follow their [corresponding units'](https://github.com/tulip-lab#man_teacher-courses) requirements.

 | :microscope: <br>  ID   | :ledger: <br> Project Name |  :dart: <br> Technical Challenges  |  :man_teacher: <br> Research Challenges |
 | :----: |  ------| :-------: | :-----: |